pravega/zookeeper-operator/README.md

 #### Install via helm

-Use helm to quickly deploy a zookeeper operator with the release name `zookkeeper-operator`.
+Use helm to quickly deploy a zookeeper operator with the release name `zookeeper-operator`.

 ```
-$ helm install zookkeeper-operator charts/zookkeeper-operator
+$ helm install zookeeper-operator charts/zookeeper-operator
 ```

 #### Manual deployment